petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-localized-messages-in-an-mvc-portlet.md

 ---
 # Using Localized Messages in an MVC Portlet

-Liferay's localization framework is for creating localized messages in your MVC Portlet.
+Liferay's localization framework is for creating localized messages in your MVC portlet.

 ## Deploy the Sample Code